cocos/cocos-docs/en/getting-started/helloworld/index.md

 - Adding code

-  Double-click the new script and it will be automatically opened in the script editor, provided that you specify the script editor in the editor menu bar under **Cocos Creator -> Preferences -> External Program -> Default Script Editor**.
+  Double-click the new script and it will be automatically opened in the script editor, provided that you specify the script editor in the editor menu bar under **Cocos Creator/File -> Preferences -> External Program -> Default Script Editor**.

   Then add the `start()` function to the script.
 The `start()` function will be called when the component is activated for the first time and will output "Hello world".